lutze/verdoy/docs/backend/testing/BACKEND_TESTING_STRATEGY.md

 ## Overview

-This document outlines the comprehensive testing strategy for the LMS Core API, covering all endpoints across all domains.
+This document outlines the comprehensive testing strategy for the VerdoyLab API, covering all endpoints across all domains.

 ## Testing Pyramid